fhilipyanus/networking-fundamentals-demos/README.md

 This repository is a group of projects/experiments that turn the theoretical knowledge from [TryHackMe](https://tryhackme.com/)'s module [Network Fundamentals](https://tryhackme.com/module/network-fundamentals) into practical learning experiences.

-In every room, there will be a `notes.md` file and a `README.md` file.
-The `notes.md` file will contain my genuine and unfiltered learning experience as I perform the experiments, while the `README.md` file willl describe and interpret the experiments and projects in a clean and technical way.
+In every room, there will include the following files:
+- `notes.md`: my genuine and unfiltered learning experience as I perform the experiments
+- `README.md`: describes and interprets the experiments and projects in a clean and technical way.

+I don’t just want to read about networking concepts; I want to see them in action.
+This repo is my way of making abstract ideas (like ICMP or TCP handshakes) tangible through packet captures, scripts, and experiments.
+This repo is for anyone who is curious about networking and wants simple reproducible demos.